geodesignhub/GDHDiagramDCF/README.md

 # Geodesignhub Asset and Investment Analysis
-This is small plugin to help undertake cash flow and asset analysis on diagrams in Geodesignhub.
-It uses the Geodesign Hub [API](http://www.geodesignhub.com/api/) to download the diagram and systems data and then provides a series of controls to analyze potential uses of this asset.
+This is that has two parts: Asset Analysis and Investment Visualization.
+It uses the Geodesign Hub [API](http://www.geodesignhub.com/api/) to download the diagram and systems data and then provides a series of controls to analyze and set potential uses of this asset.

-## Analyze how investments flow in a design over time and space
-This plugin downloads a design using the [Geodesignhub API](https://www.geodesignhub.com/api/), computes its area and construction costs and provides a [Discounted Cash Flow](https://en.wikipedia.org/wiki/Discounted_cash_flow) analysis to calculate Net Present Value of the different components of the design

 ![alt text][logo]
 ![alt text][logo2]